tizkovatereza/ezo-app/README.md

 My friend asked me to write simple program for working with tarot cards.
 Let's go.

+## Let's delve into Tarot Cards! 🔥🔮💅
+Tarot cards are a deck of 78 cards that have been used for centuries for divination, self-reflection, and personal growth.
+Each card in the deck has its own unique symbolism and meaning, and when drawn and interpreted, can provide insight into one's life, relationships, and future.

+Let's go full ezo mode!

 # How I created this app